-where r_t and r_t^{\star} are respectively the domestic and foreign risk-free real interest rates.
+where r_t and r_t^ are respectively the domestic and foreign risk-free real interest rates.

 - The domestic investor has to repay r_t but gains r_t^ , and gains if the foreign currency appreciates ($\Delta s < 0$) in real terms, or equivalently the dollar depreciates, while her assets are abroad. - Backus, Foresi, and Telmer (2002) show that the exchange rate risk premium is equal to the half difference in conditional variances of the two pricing kernels.
-Assuming log-normal stochastic discount factors leads to:
+Assuming log-normal stochastic discount factors leads to domestic and foreign risk-free rates equal to: